secw01f/webrecon/README.md

        \/       \/    \/       \/     \/     \/           \/
 ```

 WebRecon is a tool for conducting basic automated reconnaissance against websites.
-Built on the sholders of giants, WebRecon uses multiple tools to conduct passive subdomain enumeration, web host identification, directory enumeration/bruteforcing, port scanning, potential exploit identification, and identification of potentially interesting information.
+Built on the shoulders of giants, WebRecon uses multiple tools to conduct passive subdomain enumeration, web host identification, directory enumeration/bruteforcing, port scanning, potential exploit identification, and identification of potentially interesting information.

-A big thanks is owed to @tomnomnom, @Fyodor, @offensive-security, and @michenriksen for creating the underlying tools that make this piece of automation useful.
+A big thanks is owed to @tomnomnom, @OWASP, @Fyodor, @offensive-security, and @michenriksen for creating the underlying tools that make this piece of automation useful.

 # Requirements